 Know your plant

-Pots with drainage holes are beneficial for plants’ good health.
-This ensures excess water drains through as plants are susceptible to root rot in consistently soggy soil.
+A drainage hole at the bottom of the pot is important.
+It allows excess water to drain through freely, as plants are susceptible to suffocation and root rot in consistently soggy soil.

 The soil feels soggy – do not water